What is nitrate?

 - If you have animals on your property, manage and compost manure as much as possible, especially in confined areas.

-- Make sure that your septic system is in good working order (see the link below)
+- Make sure that your septic system is in good working order

 The next important step is to ensure that your well is protected from external contaminants.
 Although any well can become contaminated by nitrate, shallow, poorly constructed, or improperly located wells are more susceptible to contamination.